-To update the Sitecore Installation Framework module, run the following cmdlet:
+• To update the Sitecore Install Framework module, run the following cmdlet: Update-Module SitecoreInstallFramework

-'''

-Update-Module SitecoreInstallFramework

-'''

-2.1.2 Manual Installation
+2.1.2.
+Manual installation

-The Sitecore Installation Framework is also provided as a .
-ZIP package.
-You can download the Sitecore Installation Framework from the Sitecore Downloads page - https://dev.sitecore.net.

-When you download the package, the .
-ZIP package may be marked as blocked by Microsoft Windows.
-To continue the installation of the Sitecore Installation Framework, you must first unblock the .ZIP package.
+Sitecore Install Framework is also provided as a ZIP package.
+You can download SIF from the Sitecore Downloads page - https://dev.sitecore.net.
+When you download the package, the ZIP package might be marked as blocked by Microsoft Windows.
+To continue the installation of SIF, you must first unblock the ZIP package.

-Unblock a .ZIP package
+Unblock a ZIP package

-To unblock a .
-ZIP package:
+To unblock a ZIP package:

-- 1. In Windows Explorer, navigate to the folder where you downloaded the packages, and right-click the relevant .
-ZIP file. - 2.
+- 1. In Windows Explorer, navigate to the folder where you downloaded the packages, and rightclick the relevant ZIP file. - 2.
 Click Properties. - 3.
-In the Properties dialog box, on the General tab, click Unblock. - Click OK.
+In the Properties dialog box, on the General tab, click Unblock. - 4.
+Click OK.

-Extract the Sitecore Installation Framework
+Extract the Sitecore Install Framework

-The installation path that you use depends on where you want to install the Sitecore Installation Framework.
+The installation path that you use depends on where you want to install Sitecore Install Framework.
 You can install it for all users (global path), for a specific user, or to a custom location.